Mission & Governance

 Library governance includes three key stakeholder groups: students, faculty, and administration.
 The Library Agreement outlines the governance of the Library, including responsibilities of the Lead College and Lead Dean for the Library, the CEO of The Claremont Colleges Services, and the Library Dean.
 The Library seeks advice from students and faculty through the Faculty Library Advisory Committee (FLAC), and the Board of Student Stakeholders (BOSS).
 In our communications with all stakeholders, the Library is routinely engaged in strategic conversations to ensure our mission is successful in supporting The Claremont Colleges through research, teaching, and learning.

-The Board of Student Stakeholders (BOSS) is a committee of Claremont Colleges students who meet monthly to provide input on library services, policies, collections, spaces, programming, and technology.
+Board of Student Stakeholders (BOSS) is a committee of Claremont Colleges students who meet monthly to provide input on library services, policies, collections, spaces, programming, and technology.
 Members of BOSS provide feedback on current library initiatives, and serve as ambassadors and advocates for the Library across the 7Cs.
 They work together every year to complete a $3000 library improvement project of their choice.
 Currently on hiatus, since 2021.